-I got started with digital photography in January 1999, with the purchase of a Hewlett-Packard Photosmart scanner, a SCSI card, Windows 95*, and Jasc Paint Shop Pro 5 image editing software.
+I got started with digital photography in January 1999, with the purchase of a Hewlett-Packard Photosmart scanner, a SCSI interface card, Windows 95*, and Jasc Paint Shop Pro 5 image editing software.
 This Web site first “went live” on 18 April 1999, with 97 pictures.
-Since then, that collection has grown to 1,982 pictures (as of 18 April 2016).
-Although those first efforts at turning my negatives and slides into digital images seemed good at the time, I have gradually been replacing them with better versions as I’ve upgraded my hardware, software, and skills.
+Since then, that collection has grown to 1,997 pictures (as of 18 April 2017).
+Although those first efforts at turning my negatives and slides into digital images seemed good at the time, I have gradually been replacing them with better versions as I’ve upgraded my hardware, software, and knowledge.

 In the much-reduced JPEG images on this Web site, the differences between the original and improved versions are often subtle, even when the improvement is dramatic when viewed at full resolution or printed.
 But with some of them, the difference is visible and instructive.
 Here are side-by-side comparisons and discussion of eight pictures I’ve updated.

 Note: The new versions of all these pictures are larger than the old ones.
 I initially made the standard size for “large” pictures on this Web site 240x360 or 240x305 pixels, depending on how I cropped the original images.
 That seemed appropriate for the 1024x768 or 800x600 resolutions commonly found on CRT monitors at the time, and also for glacially slow dial-up Internet connections.
 A few pictures were slightly larger when I thought it was necessary.
 But as display sizes and resolutions have increased and broadband connections have become more common, I’ve been increasing the size of the “large” pictures.
 The new versions are also noticeably sharper, as over the years I have learned much about sharpening images correctly for Web viewing.

 Grand Canyon of the Yellowstone, Yellowstone National Park, 1991.
 Fujichrome RD100 slide.